yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 You need to authenticate with Azure so the agent app can access the Azure AI Agents Service and models.
 Follow these steps:

-1. Open a terminal window.
+1. Open a new terminal window in VS Code.
+From the VS Code menu, go to File → New Window.
 2. Run the following command to authenticate with Azure:

     ```powershell